CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 <details>
 <summary><b>Aside: Asking Questions</b></summary>

 This is my first time teaching a truly introductory class.
 It has also been almost a decade since I first took a programming class.

 This is all to say, I don't remember clearly what it is like to be in your shoes.
 There may be some things that have become natural to me that I don't realise are unnatural to you.

 So please, ask questions.
-Asking questions, and understanding the answer well enough to be able to answer your own questions, is really important to learning.
+Asking questions and making sure to understand the answer well enough that you could explain it your past self is a really powerful technique for learning.

 </details>

 ## Who are ..
 We?